HSBC switch offer: get up to £220

-Get free money for opening a new HSBC Advance current account.
+Get free money for opening and using a new HSBC current account

-It’s been a while since HSBC offered switching cash, but it’s returned with a deal that’s the highest its ever offered – and you can boost it if you apply via a cashback site.
+It’s been almost a year since HSBC offered switching cash, but it’s returned with a deal that’s potentially table topping.

 Here’s how the current deal works, what else you can get and my analysis.